 Staff will support community initiatives/activities that incorporate the concepts of sustainability in the transportation decision making process.
 The MPO will work to increase public awareness and acceptance of the benefits associated with transportation choice, multi-modal transportation systems, improved access to housing and employment, and reduced emissions.
 The MPO will continue to reach beyond usual stakeholders and seek collaboration with groups/agencies from faith-based organizations, neighborhood groups, employment agencies, transit, public health, and other "non-traditional" sectors to address transportation impacts.
-The MPO will work to support access management and integration of complete streets policies, establishing active transportation options, and support safe routes to schools programming.
-The MPO will provide the technical assistance to those political subdivisions interested in furthering energy efficiency, and reducing our dependence upon fossil fuels while fostering a cleaner, healthier environment.
-Staff will partner with these entities in a process that establishes a community vision and action plan that removes barriers to realizing a more equitable, healthy, accessible, and livable community.
+The MPO will work to support access management and integration of complete streets policies, establishing active transportation options, and support Safe Routes to Schools programming.
+The MPO will provide technical assistance to those political subdivisions interested in furthering energy efficiency and reducing dependence on fossil fuels to foster a cleaner, healthier environment.
+Staff will partner with these entities in a process that establishes a community vision and action plan that removes barriers to realizing a more equitable, healthy, accessible, and safe, livable community.
+The MPO will monitor a variety of social issues which include, but are not limited to, health, crime, and safety in an effort to achieve these goals.

-Such efforts will target areal disparities and equitable access to transportation with respect to meeting basic needs including fresh food, medical facilities, parks and schools.
+Such efforts will target areal disparities and equitable access to transportation with respect to meeting basic needs including fresh food, medical facilities, parks, and schools.
 Access to appropriate medical facilities, treatment centers and requisite housing will also be addressed.
-Staff will support various initiatives to develop public policy and effective strategies to implement real change based in part on the YMCAs "Pioneering Healthier Communities", the Center for Disease Control & Prevention (CDC) "Healthy Communities" initiative, Easter Seals Project Action to develop Livable Communities, United Way's "Goals for the Common Good", and sustainable development proposals predicated on collaborative efforts penned by HUD, USEPA and USDOT.
+Staff will support various initiatives to develop public policy and effective strategies to implement real change based in part on the YMCAs "Pioneering Healthier Communities", the Center for Disease Control & Prevention (CDC) "Healthy Communities" initiative, Easter Seals Project Action to develop Livable Communities, United Way's "Goals for the Common Good", and sustainable development proposals predicated on collaborative efforts by and for HUD, USEPA, USDOT, WOCAP, and Lima Housing Task Force

-The MPO will work to provide the information needed to make smart choices to reduce vehicle miles of travel and commuting costs, while enhancing air quality and improving both personal and local health conditions.
-The MPO will work with regional employers to promote retention through affordable, convenient and sustainable commute options in order to maximize employee attraction and retention with the region.
+The MPO will work to provide the information needed to make smart choices to reduce vehicle miles of travel and commuting costs while enhancing air quality and improving both personal and local health conditions.
+The MPO will work with regional employers to promote retention through affordable, convenient, and sustainable commute options in order to maximize employee attraction and retention with the region.
 Staff will work with local stakeholders to implement policies and programs supporting the MPOs Active Transportation Plan (ATP).
-Staff will assist local communities in the analysis of transportation impacts on neighborhood housing, employment opportunities and transportation Staff will work to develop practices that sustain and expand bike/pedestrian facilities and support the development of a regional bike/pedestrian system, land use planning efforts that foster more compact development that supports non-motorized transportation, and the identification of ped/bike projects deemed critical to fostering more walkable neighborhoods as well as key sections of the regional ATP.
-Staff will initiate or build upon data, studies or reports that advance a more balanced transportation network inclusive of such modes as walking, biking, public transit, paratransit and passenger rail options.
-The
+Staff will assist local communities in the analysis of transportation impacts on neighborhood housing, employment opportunities, and transportation costs.
+Staff will work to gather data to promote equitable and affordable housing and employment opportunities.
+Staff will work to develop practices that sustain and expand bike/pedestrian facilities and support the development of a regional bike/pedestrian system, land use planning efforts that foster more compact development that supports nonmotorized transportation, and the identification of ped/bike projects deemed critical to fostering more walkable neighborhoods as well as key sections of the regional ATP.
+Staff will initiate or build upon data, studies, or reports that advance a more balanced transportation network inclusive of such modes as walking, biking, public transit, paratransit and passenger rail options.
+Staff will continue involvement in intercity transportation service planning through coordination with MPO members and others on discussion of rail service and other modes to and through the Lima/Allen County area.
+This would include Chicago to Columbus, Cleveland or other possible routes.
+The MPO will continue to support, assist and help coordinate activities amongst agencies and modes interested in furthering the same.